-How to tell if powdered milk is bad, rotten or spoiled?
+How to tell if Powdered Milk is bad, rotten or spoiled?

 Although not a perfect test, your senses are usually the most reliable instruments to tell if your powdered milk has gone bad.
-Some common traits of bad powdered milk are discoloration, it will begin to have a yellowish tint, and an odor.
+Some common traits of bad powdered milk are discoloration (it will begin to have a yellowish tint) and an odor.
 If an odor or discoloration appear in your powdered milk, then it should be discarded.

-There are, of course, certain health risks associated with spoiled milk, so always remember to practice proper food safety and enjoy your powdered milk prior to its expiration.
-If your powdered milk has gone bad, check our substitution page.
+There are, of course, certain health risks associated with spoiled foods, so always remember to practice food safety and enjoy your foods before their shelf life has expired.

-How to store powdered milk to extend its shelf life?
+How to store Powdered Milk to extend its shelf life?

-Keeping powdered milk in a cool and dry place is essential to extending it’s shelf life.
+Keeping powdered milk in a cool and dry place is essential to extending its shelf life.
 Powdered milk should be stored in airtight containers in the pantry, the original box is not the best storage vessel for powdered milk.
 For example, powdered milk stored in its original container will last about 2 years beyond its best by date while the same product in an airtight plastic container should last about 10 years if kept away from heat.

 Freezing powdered milk is a great option, but it is highly recommended to place it in vacuum sealed containers for the longest shelf life.
 This sealer is highly recommended for freezing any foods to extend their shelf life.

 What if you have extra powdered milk and don't want it to spoil and go to waste?
 Your best bet is to vacuum seal and freeze as mentioned above.
 Or, you can use it in recipes that call for other types of milk - for proper amounts see our Substitution pages.

-How long is powdered milk good for when prepared in a dish?
+How long is Powdered Milk good for when prepared in a dish?

 How long does powdered milk last?
 That depends.
 How long do eggs last?
 In general, powdered milk lasts only as long as the quickest expiring ingredient it is mixed with.